Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

 {\fnsymbol{footnote}}

-~\\ {\textbf{ Abstract~~} In this paper, we propose some new proximal quasi-Newton methods with line search or without line search for a special class of nonsmooth multiobjective optimization problems, where each objective function $F_i$ is the sum of a twice continuously differentiable strongly convex function $g_i$ and a proper convex but not necessarily differentiable function $h_i$.
-In these new proximal quasi-Newton methods, we approximate the Hessian matrices of $g_i$ by using the well known BFGS, self-scaling BFGS, and the Huang BFGS method.
-We show that each accumulation point of the sequence generated by these new algorithms is a Pareto stationary point of the multiobjective optimization problem.
-In addition, we give their applications in robust multiobjective optimization, and we show that the subproblems of proximal quasi-Newton algorithms can be regarded as quadratic programming problems.
-Numerical experiments are carried out to verify the effectiveness of the proposed method.}
+~\\ {\textbf{ Abstract~~} We introduce some new proximal quasi-Newton methods for unconstrained multiobjective optimization problems (in short, UMOP), where each objective function is the sum of a twice continuously differentiable strongly convex function and a proper lower semicontinuous convex but not necessarily differentiable function.
+We propose proximal BFGS method, proximal self-scaling BFGS method, and proximal Huang BFGS method for (UMOP) with both line searches and without line searches cases.
+Under mild assumputions, we show that each accumulation point of the sequence generated by these algorithms, if exists, is a Pareto stationary point of the (UMOP).
+Moreover, we present their applications in both constrained multiobjective optimization problems and robust multiobjective optimization problems.
+In particular, for robust multiobjective optimization problems, we show that the subproblems of proximal quasi-Newton algorithms can be regarded as quadratic minimization problems with quadratic inequality constraints.
+Numerical experiments are also carried out to verify the effectiveness of the proposed proximal quasi-Newton methods.}

-~\\ \textbf{ Key words~~} Multiobjective optimization; Proximal quasi-Newton method; Pareto stationarity£»Robust optimization
+~\\ \textbf{ Key words~~} Multiobjective optimization; Proximal quasi-Newton method; Pareto stationarity; Robust optimization

 \begin{flushleft} {\zihao{4}\textbf{\Large1\quad Introduction}} \end{flushleft}